-- Sprinkle dry seafood seasoning over shrimp and let sit for 5 minutes
+- Sprinkle dry seafood seasoning over shrimp; set aside

-- Place mixture in baking dish and bake 7 - 8 minutes, or until shrimp are bright pink.
-Turn shrimp after about four minutes
+- Once the butter melts, add seasoned shrimp to mixture; combine well and bake 7 - 8 minutes, or until shrimp are bright pink

 - Drain pasta and place in a large serving bowl

-- Add fresh spinach; pour shrimp/pesto/pepper mixture over pasta; combine well
+- Add fresh spinach; shrimp/butter/pepper mixture and pesto to pasta; combine well

 - Plate and garnish with a squeeze of lemon juice and a little Parmesan